palantir/witchcraft-go-server/README.md

 When registering routes on the router, it is also possible to specify path/header/query param keys that should be considered "safe" or "forbidden" when used as parameters in logging.
-These are combined with the default set of safe and forbidden header parameters defined by the `req2log` package in `witchcraft-logging-go`.
+These are combined with the default set of safe and forbidden header parameters defined by the `req2log` package in `witchcraft-go-logging`.

 ### Liveness, readiness, and health
 `witchcraft-server` registers the endpoints `/status/liveness`, `/status/readiness` and `/status/health` to report the